dcrow2huskers/error-normalizer/README.md

 ```bash
 cd error-normalizer
 ```
-(You can also open this project in VSCode and skip the virtual environment by using the built-in terminal).
+> Note: You can also open this project in VSCode and skip the virtual environment by using the built-in terminal.
+Using a virtual environment is recommended but optional.

 ### 3. Set Up a Virtual Environment